wilsonwang881/wilsonwang881.github.io/source/_posts/Ilford-B-W-Film-Comparison.md

 - films
 ---

 This post will be updated on a regular basis.
-Please be noted that the comparison or suggestions will be very subjective based on the author's preference and own experience.
+Please note that the comparison or suggestions will be very subjective based on the author's preference and own experience.

 <!--more-->